ETHZMSProjects/ASL_MEA_Functional_Connectivity/README.md

 Change the gc_wholefile_dir and dataDir variables to correspond to your local file organization.

-Alternatively, download the data directly from [Google Drive](https://drive.google.com/drive/folders/15R0oX1uf52J9ozRgO0Bv4D00a1oUrliX?usp=sharing).
+Running this takes a long time, so you can find the Granger Causality results reported in the writeup on [Google Drive](https://drive.google.com/drive/folders/15R0oX1uf52J9ozRgO0Bv4D00a1oUrliX?usp=sharing).

 ### 5. Generate the figures